bloominstituteoftechnology/responsive-web-design-I/README.md

 ## Task 1: Set Up The Project With Git

 * [COMPLETE] Fork the project into your GitHub user account
-* [ ] Clone the forked project into a directory on your machine
+* [COMPLETE] Clone the forked project into a directory on your machine
 * [ ] You are now ready to build this project with your preferred IDE

 ## Task 2: Project Objectives